 What to Look for in Dog-on-Dog Aggression

-In this example, we are going to use a pug and a German Shepherd.
+What to do when your dog bites another dog? in this example, we are going to use a pug and a German Shepherd.
 You might be able to use a partial basis of your claim on the size comparison, weight, etc. It is a good idea to ask the neighbors if they experience any problems with the at-fault dog.
 Did he bite other neighbors or their children or pets?
 Has your city’s animal contain issued citations or warnings about the violent nature of the animal?

 If the answer to any of those questions is “yes,” then you have a legitimate claim for personal injury and property damage.
 Property damage being damages to your dog in an attack.